|Nutritional Guidelines (per serving)|

 - 1 cup water

 - 1/2 cup wheat germ (for decoration)

-- Divide dough into 3 medium pieces (for 9-inch diameter breads) or into 2 equal pieces to make two larger (11 -inch) breads.
+Divide dough into 3 medium pieces (for 9-inch diameter loaves) or into 2 equal pieces to make two larger (11 -inch) loaves.
 Shape each piece of dough into a smooth ball, cover loosely, and let rest for 15 minutes.

-- On a floured surface, roll each ball of dough into a circle.
+On a floured surface, roll each ball of dough into a circle.
 Allow dough to rest for 5-10 minutes and then roll it into a slightly larger circle.
-Repeat several times until dough circles are about 10 inches in diameter (if making 3 smaller breads) or 12 inches in diameter (if make 2 larger breads).
+Repeat several times until dough circles are about 10 inches in diameter (if making 3 smaller loaves) or 12 inches in diameter (if make 2 larger loaves).

-- Preheat oven to 400 F. Lightly spray circles of dough with water, then sprinkle the tops of the breads with the wheat germ.
+Preheat oven to 400 F. Lightly spray circles of dough with water, then sprinkle the tops of the loaves with the wheat germ.
 Use a razor blade or sharp knife to "draw" patterns in the top of the bread, if desired.

 Place the bread in the oven, and spray once more with water.
 Bake the bread (in batches if necessary) for 20-25 minutes (turning the oven down to 350 F after 10 minutes), or until bread is dark golden brown and puffed up.
 (If you have a pizza stone, you can place the parchment paper directly onto the pizza stone for a crispier bottom crust.